Leaflet/Leaflet/docs/examples/zoom-levels/index.md

 but not <i>equidistant</i> (does not preserve distances), and not <i>equal-area</i>
 (does not preserve areas, as things near the equator appear smaller than they are).

-By adding a `L.Control.Scale` to a map, and panning to the equator and to 60° north, we can see how the scale factor <b>doubles</b>.
+By adding a `Control.Scale` to a map, and panning to the equator and to 60° north, we can see how the scale factor <b>doubles</b>.
 The following example uses [javascript timeouts](https://developer.mozilla.org/docs/Web/API/WindowTimers/setTimeout) to  do this automatically: